 While there may be endless reasons why your San Antonio home’s central air conditioner may need to be looked at by a certified contractor, there are a couple of reasons that are fairly common.
-Recognizing what they are may clarify what a technician is referring to when they discuss the choices for resolving the problem.
+Recognizing what they are may clarify what a technician means when they discuss the choices for resolving the problem.
 Here are the top 5 list of problems that may cause your air conditioning system to break down.
 Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.

-- Faulty wiring
+- Faulty AC wiring

-- Low refrigerant
+- Your Air Conditioner is Low on refrigerant

-- Outside fan is not working
+- Outside AC fan is not working

-- Outside unit not functional
+- Outside air conditioner unit not functional

-This usually indicates a lack of power, contactor problems or even a broken thermostat.
+This usually indicates a loss of power, contactor problems or even a faulty thermostat.

 - Frozen coil

-Experts recommend that the most effective way for a San Antonio area homeowner to prevent these common problems is by participating in a preventive maintenance program.
+Experts recommend that the most effective way for a San Antonio area homeowner to prevent these simple problems is by participating in a preventive maintenance program.
 Bad wiring, low refrigerant and airflow problems can be discovered during routine maintenance tune-ups.
-For all these common issues, a professionally qualified, NATE-certified technician can promptly analyze the problem area and implement the necessary repairs.
+For all these common issues, a professionally qualified, NATE-certified technician can promptly diagnose the problem area and implement the necessary repairs.
 Call or contact us today for an evaluation!